samuelmasuy/psychic-umbrella/Dice/README.md

 Submited by: Samuel RRJ Masuy - 26590624.

-*I certify that this submission is my original work and meets the Faculty's Expectations of Originality*

 ### Dice Rule

 1. User input a string matching the following pattern: **xdy[+z]**.